 Paint Me A Picture With Your True Colors

 That’s the weird thing about art though.
 Good art should make people feel something.
 Anything.
 As an artist, you have to put your emotions on display.
 For everyone to look at.
 To examine.
 To question.
 To get inspired by.
 And if you’re lucky enough, people will want to buy your art.
 So now that sad little part of you is hanging in their living room.
-I feel exposed when people try to make sense of my artwork.
+I feel really exposed when people try to make sense of my artwork.
 So for a long time, I hid it.
 Not going to lie, some of it is pretty fucking morbid.
 Very Salvador Dalí meets Kurt Cobain.
 Other paintings are bright and happy though.
-I don’t like it when people ask me for an interpretation my paintings though.
+I don’t like it when people ask me for an interpretation of my paintings.
 I can’t really tell you why I used x color or y style because I really don’t know.
 I just paint what I feel.
 It doesn’t matter what my interpretation is anyway.
 I like it when viewers dissect somebody’s art on their own.
 People will see different things and that’s kind of the beauty of it all, right?

 The display above was part of my senior project a couple years ago.
 I’m crazy obsessed with roses so I had to incorporate that into my portfolio at the end of the semester.
 The idea was that the diamonds he gave me were forever, but his love was not.
 And that’s why the roses are dying.
 I’m considering donating this to the Museum of Broken Relationships in LA as an art installation soon.
 This piece is no longer a part of me.